-Here, presented as an annual public service, are 50 personally endorsed ways to stay warm during these wintry days - and nights:
+Here, presented as an annual public service, are 50 ways to stay warm during these wintry days -- and nights:

-3. Fireplaces.
+4. Fireplaces in general.
 (Get that back log just right.)
-Enjoy the inevitable, heated argument over how to arrange the logs, kindling and accoutrements.
-My mother-in-law once told me that there are three things every man believes he can do better than any other man; the other two are how to drive and how to build a fire.
+Enjoy the inevitable, heated argument over how to arrange the logs, kindling and accouterments.
+Get yourself some fatwood.
+My late mother-in-law once told me that there are three things every man believes he can do better than any other man; the other two are how to drive a car and how to build a fire.

-7. Take advantage of any snow.
-Shovel off the sidewalk.
+7. Enjoy the snow.
 Build a snowman.
 Maybe a whole snow family.

 8. Pillow fights.
 (Recommended for all ages.
-Relieves aggression and other symptoms of cabin fever.)
+Relieves aggression.)

 9. A mother's hug.
 (Good in any season.)

 12. Soup.
-Chicken soup with rice, followed by vegetable with beef.
+Piping hot.
+Chicken soup with rice, or maybe vegetable-with-beef.
 The thicker the better.
-Also recommended: lentil.
+Also recommended: lentil, tomato basil and tortilla.